 It is still my favourite dessert recipe and it made me wonder if it would work as a bliss ball.

-The results speak for themselves – I may even prefer it to the original, as you still get the amazing caramel flavour, but in a easy to make bliss balls that requires less steps.
-You can't go wrong with that!
+The results speak for themselves – I may even prefer it to the original, as you still get the amazing caramel flavour, but in a easy to make bliss balls that require less steps.
+You can’t go wrong with that!